Company Limited By Guarantee For Non-Profit Organization

 NOTE: Under Section 11 of the Companies Act 2006, Guarantors are required to complete a Statement of Guarantee.
 The signed Statement of Guarantee outlines the conditions and the consent by which the guarantors must pay their guarantees.

-Why Form a Guarantee Company
+Why Form a Company Limited by Guarantee?

 - They require the company to pursue charitable purposes and to apply its income in promoting those purposes.